Zoé (band): 2008–2010: Reptilectric

 In fall 2008, Zoé released a fourth album, Reptilectric.
 Containing 11 tracks, all in Spanish, Reptilectric signalled the end of Zoé's experimentation with writing and recording songs in English.
 It was produced by Phill Vinall.
 The title track was released as the first single on 8 September.
-The album debuted at number one in the Mexican charts and it was subsequently certified platinum for over 80,000 copies sold there.
+The album debuted at number one on the Mexican charts and it was subsequently certified platinum for over 80,000 copies sold there.
 The band toured in support of the album in Mexico, Latin America, the United States and Spain.
 A remix album called Reptilectric Revisitado was released in October 2009, with remixed versions of the songs on the original album as well as cover versions by other Latin American artists.
 In Spain, the band released 01-10, a compilation album of some of the band's biggest hits and new versions of songs from Reptilectric and Memo Rex Commander featuring the Spanish artists Enrique Bunbury, Anni B. Sweet, Dorian and Vetusta Morla.
 The band performed at Coachella in support of Reptilectric.

 2011–2012: Música de Fondo

 In March 2011, the band released an MTV Unplugged album titled MTV Unplugged/Música de fondo, with new interpretations of their biggest hits as well as new music.
 Guest performers included Adrian Dargelos, Enrique Bunbury, Chetes and Denise Gutiérrez of Hello Seahorse!.
 Four singles were released from the album: "Soñé", "Labios Rotos", "Luna" and a cover version of "Bésame Mucho".
-With this album, the band was nominated for awards at the Latin Grammy, Lunas Del Auditorio and MTV Europe Music Awards.
-In October 2011, the album went Gold in Colombia, the band's first album to do so outside of Mexico.
+With this album, the band was nominated for awards at the Latin Grammys, Lunas Del Auditorio and MTV Europe Music Awards.
+In October 2011, the album went gold in Colombia, the band's first album to do so outside of Mexico.
 As a personal thank you for the overwhelming success of this album, the band released a special single called "Energía" ("Energy") in February 2012.

-2013–present: Prográmaton and Aztlán
+2013–2019: Prográmaton and Aztlán

 Zoé released a fifth album, Prográmaton, and announced an extended tour of 75 shows in 16 countries.
 In this new stage, Zoé presented what could be labeled their most mature and experimental work.
-The personnel that achieve this combination of music, lyrics and instrumental talents are Leon Larregui (vocals, guitar), Sergio Acosta (guitar), Jesús Báez (keyboards), Angel Mosqueda (bass guitar) and Rodrigo Guardiola (drums).
+The personnel who achieved this combination of music, lyrics and instrumental talents are Leon Larregui (vocals, guitar), Sergio Acosta (guitar), Jesús Báez (keyboards), Angel Mosqueda (bass guitar) and Rodrigo Guardiola (drums).

-After a two-year break where they launched a documentary called Panoramas and where Larregui released his second solo album, Zoé released the single "Azul" on 1 March 2018.
-Weeks after, the singles "Temor y Temblor" and "Clarividad" where also released, announcing their inclusion in the album Aztlán (album), which was released on 20 April 2018.
+After a two-year break where they launched a documentary called Panoramas and where Larregui released his second solo album Voluma, Zoé released the single "Azul" on 1 March 2018.
+Weeks later, the singles "Temor y Temblor" and "Clarividad" were also released, announcing their inclusion in the album Aztlán (album), which was released on 20 April 2018.
+To promote the album, the band embarked on the Zoé Tour 2018-2019, with shows in Mexico, other Latin American countries like Peru and Argentina, Spain and the United States.